Eridon/c-programs/README.md

 # c-programs
-My first basic C programs that I created
+The first basic C programs that I created